Okay, so it's MI33 and also have numbers eight and nine standing by eight, nine, and ten.

 None of them asked a single question about Obama's economic policies or the economic condition of the country.

-Every question, or vast majority of them had to do with these innocuous social.
+Every question, or vast majority of them, had to do with these innocuous social.

-And I uh uh you know, here's what happens when that occurs.
+And here's what happens when that occurs.

 You have your Northeastern Republicans watching the debate.